-Alexis Bamforth/Experimenter is a British artist who uses traditional and emerging technologies to explore relationships between the natural world and social and economic systems.
-His work is evolved from Conceptual, Land and New-Media Art movements and uses materials together with modes of reactive expression to straddle sound, image and sculpture.
-The topics discussed are relevant to key, current world issues and presented in both serious and jovial ways, in the open, rarely confined to the gallery.
+Alexis Bamforth/EEC is a British artist who uses traditional and emerging technologies to explore relationships between the natural world and social and economic systems.
+Fascinated by life-cycle, decay and new life, his work is evolved from Conceptual, Land art and Arte Povera and uses materials together with modes of reactive expression to straddle sound, image and sculpture.
+The topics discussed are relevant to current world issues and presented in both serious and jovial ways, often in public space, rarely confined to the gallery.

 Commissions & exhibitions include; Victoria & Albert Museum, ICA London, British Council, Platform China Contemporary Art Institute Beijing, Medan Mara Kuala Lumpur, Tent London, London Design Festival, Fifth Third Bank USA, Shunt London.

 A part of this process has been the founding of commercial and charitable arts organisations, curating and publishing.